With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSummit Psychological Associates Inc is a mental health clinic in Portage County, Ohio, located at 6693 North Chestnut Street, Suite 235, 44266 zip code.
-Summit Psychological Associates Inc offers outpatient treatment.
-Summit Psychological Associates Inc provides couples/family therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+Learn MoreSummit Psychological Associates Inc is a mental health facility in Portage County, OH, located at 6693 North Chestnut Street, Suite 235, 44266.
+Summit Psychological Associates Inc provides outpatient treatment.
+Summit Psychological Associates Inc provides behavior modification, couples/family therapy and trauma therapy to children / adolescents, adults and young adults.
 Summit Psychological Associates Inc also supports clients referred from the court/judicial system.
-Some other services provided by Summit Psychological Associates Inc include case management, court-ordered outpatient treatment and education services.
+Some other services available at Summit Psychological Associates Inc include case management, education services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.